ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 ```

 # Defining an entity
-We'll first need to define an **entity**&mdash;an object type that can resolve its fields across multiple subgraphs.
+Now that the API is ready to support Apollo Federation, we'll need to define an **entity**&mdash;an object type that can resolve its fields across multiple subgraphs.
 We'll work with a `Product` entity to provide an example of how to do this.

 ```csharp
 public class Product